-Productively timing your two a day workouts
+Productively timing your two a day workout

-Danny O'Dell explains how it is possible to successfully strength train multiple times per day
+Danny O'Dell explains how it is possible to successfully strength train multiple times per day.

 The clearest indicators of this enhanced ability to gain strength, i.e. the higher bioelectrical activity, showed up during the hours of 1200-1400 and again at 1800-2000 hours.
 But just knowing these are prime training times is not enough.
-It will not make much difference in the outcome if the muscles are not really ready to produce the strength and power that is indicative of this increased electrical activity.
+It will not make much difference in the outcome if the muscles are not ready to produce the strength and power that is indicative of this increased electrical activity.
 Additional confirmatory tests are required.

 This fluctuation in the ability of the body to produce increased strength positively influences the outcome.
-Shcherbin and Mironenko made special note of the greater increase in strength during the rise in the bioelectrical activity.
+Shcherbin and Mironenko made special note of the greater increase in strength during the rise in bioelectrical activity.
 Their recommendations were to adjust the training time of the first workout of the day to 1100-1400 and to set up the last session at 1800-2100 hours.

 There should be time enough in these six hours to get your athlete in and out of the gym.
-Certainly it may be said that not only is the training time important but also the content of the session.
-The advantage of these twice daily training periods is the coach can manage more closely the number of lifts and the percentages used.
+Certainly, it may be said that not only is the training time important but also the content of the session.
+The advantage of these twice-daily training periods is the coach can manage more closely the number of lifts and the percentages used.
 Additionally, if a particular stage of the lift is lagging behind more time can be devoted to bringing this up to speed with the rest of the lift.
-In the final analysis, it would appear that lifting twice a day substantially increases the chances of raising your total.
+In the final analysis, it would appear that lifting twice a day increases the chances of raising your total.

 The main thrust of correctly sequencing exercises is to further the goals of the athlete in their sport.
 Performing the most valuable movements relating to fine motor control and maximal neuromuscular outputs necessitates these movements be performed first in the session.
-This allows the organism to be in a rested state prior to the initiation of these primary exercise skills and motions.
-Looking at it in a more detail means these types of exercises will be the first to be executed in the strength training session.
+This allows the organism to be in a rested state before the initiation of these primary exercise skills and motions.
+Looking at it in more detail means these types of exercises will be the first to be executed in the strength training session.

 This article first appeared in:

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Danny O`Dell is a NSCA Certified Strength and Conditioning coach from the USA.
-He is the author of a number of training manuals including: The Ultimate Bench Press Manual, Wilderness Basics, Strength training Secrets, Composite training and Power up your Driving Muscles.
-Danny has published articles in national and international magazines describing the benefits of living the healthy fitness lifestyle.
+Danny O`Dell is an NSCA Certified Strength and Conditioning coach from the USA.
+He is the author of several training manuals including The Ultimate Bench Press Manual, Wilderness Basics, Strength training Secrets, Composite training and Power up your Driving Muscles.
+Danny has published articles in national and international magazines describing the benefits of living a healthy fitness lifestyle.